inspec/inspec/docs/shell.md

 WinRm and docker.
 If no target is provided, we implicitly support the "local" target - i.e. tests running on the current machine running InSpec.
-For an ssh connection, use `-i` for specifying ssh key files, and the `--sudo*` commands for requesting a privelege escalation after logging in.
+For an ssh connection, use `-i` for specifying ssh key files, and the `--sudo*` commands for requesting a privilege escalation after logging in.
 For a WinRM connection, use `--path` to change the login path, `--ssl` to use SSL for transport layer encryption.